The Holy Spirit or my conscience?

 • The power to endure weakness and suffering – Romans 8:26.

-The Holy Spirit is the power to fulfill your God-given purpose in this lifetime.
+The Holy Spirit is the power you need to fulfill your God-given purpose in this lifetime.

-Our perfect example Jesus Christ, was so determined to complete His assignment here on earth because He had the Holy Spirit.
+Jesus is our perfect example.
+He was determined to complete His assignment here on earth because He had the Holy Spirit.
 Scripture says Jesus was purposeful as He set His face to go to Jerusalem -Luke 9:51, undaunted even in the face of rejection – Luke 9:51-55 and was focused on reaching His goal -Luke 13:31-32.

 You can reach your goal too!

-Recommended Watch: “POWER OF A CHRISTIAN” and “THE POWER OF THE HOLY SPIRIT” by clicking on the links below.
-Get similar messages our Our YouTube Channel
+Recommended Watch: “POWER OF A CHRISTIAN” and “THE POWER OF THE HOLY SPIRIT” by clicking the links below.
+Get similar messages on Our YouTube Channel

 POWER OF A CHRISTIAN (HOLY SPIRIT) – YouTube